Pratikshinde55/Git-Intro/README.md

 ![git-ls-files-command](https://github.com/user-attachments/assets/564ac0b8-ed3e-4162-9f17-0c643290b945)

-- When we add file is staging area it means that file is tracked, when any change happen in that file we see by using git status command
+When we add file is staging area it means that file is tracked, when any change happen in that file we see by using git status command:

        git status